 More on the Redfin Perch

-The English Redfin or Perch is, without doubt, our most underrated of all freshwater species.
+The English Redfin or Perch is, without a doubt, our most underrated of all freshwater species.
 It is a fine fighter, is firm ﬂeshed and absolutely superb eating.
-Perhaps it’s rather localised distribution and subsequent lack of exposure is responsible for its diminutive popularity, or perhaps it is the fact that juvenile Perch are ridiculously easy to catch and in the wrong environment multiply rapidly resulting in an abundance of stunted fish all eager to line up for worm, spinner or fly.
+Perhaps its rather localised distribution and subsequent lack of exposure are responsible for its diminutive popularity, or perhaps it is the fact that juvenile Perch are ridiculously easy to catch and in the wrong environment multiply rapidly resulting in an abundance of stunted fish all eager to line up for worm, spinner or fly.
 I am pleased to say large Perch is a different proposition altogether.

 Catches of 3lb plus specimens are not uncommon and occasionally, from some of our best waters, catches of several such fish in one day have been known to take place.
 For most English and European anglers, a single 3lb specimen is a lifelong ambition.
 Amazing really when you consider the recent capture of the current South Island record fish of 5lb by local angler Brian Taylor.

 Perhaps the real beauty of the perch lies with its striking appearance.
-Its large head, bold black stripes, bright orange-red fins and aggressively humped back.
+Its large head, bold black stripes, bright orange-red fins and an aggressively humped back.
 There is no doubt the Perch is a beautiful fish.
 Striking it may be, but ironically it is also well camouﬂaged!

 The Perch, you see, grows best in waters abundant with rushes and elodea or common pondweed.
 When the perch are in this “ideal” habitat the stripes look for all the world like the stands of weeds and rushes, concealing it from its enemy, the Black Shag and the Perchs’ prey, any living thing small enough to be engulfed in its capacious mouth.
 The Perch is a voracious predator.

 They hunt in packs like wolves, always on the move searching for shoals of fry, bullies or smelt.
 Often surrounding shoals of small fish, cornering them and taking turns to dive in to feed on the panicking victims.
-The size of each perch shoal is dependant on the size of each individual.
+The size of each perch shoal is dependent on the size of each individual.
 Perch tend to shoal on groups of fish the same size and age.
 Younger shoals of six-inch fish may number in the hundreds, while the two pounders will rarely be seen in groups of more than half a dozen.
 Three pounders plus are definitely solitary specimens.